-National Consumer Law Center's John Van Alst wrote this article setting out possible ways to recover damages if you have problems with a used care sold "As Is."
+National Consumer Law Center's article setting out possible ways to recover damages if you have problems with a used care sold "As Is."

 Dealers selling used cars “as is” should not discourage consumers or their attorneys from seeking relief for vehicle defects or dealer misrepresentations.
 In almost every case, the consumer still has a viable claim despite the “as is” sale.
 This article sets out a dozen ways for consumers to recover even when they are sold a lemon used car “as is.”